Management and Supervisory Practices for Environmental Professionals

 - Includes thorough updates and many new case problems with answers provided

-- Introduces self – testing questions for different situations and practical exercises utilizing the individual’s own work experience for answers
+- Introduces self-testing questions for different situations and practical exercises utilizing an individual’s own work experience for answers

 Table of Contents

 The Organization and its Structure.
 What is Leadership?
 What is Successful Supervision and Management?
 Data Planning, Organization, and Budgeting.
 Employee Selection and People Management.
 Understanding Human Behavior Firm but Fair - How to Work with People.
 Morale.
 Best Practices for Successful Programs and Related Competencies.